Mikhail Artemyevich Muravyov: October Revolution

-After the October Revolution, he offered his services to the Soviet government.
-Two days after the uprising in Petrograd, Muravyov met with Yakov Sverdlov and Lenin, after which he was authorized to organize a fight against marauders who plundered the Petrograd wine shops.
+Following the October Revolution, he offered his services to the Soviet government.
+Two days after the uprising in Petrograd, Muravyov met with Yakov Sverdlov and Lenin, after which he was authorized to organize a fight against marauders who had plundered the Petrograd wine shops.

 On October 27, he became a member of the Revolutionary Military Committee and was elected the chief of defense of Petrograd.
 He was then appointed commander-in-chief of the troops of the Petrograd Military District, and then appointed commander of the troops operating against the forces of Kerensky-Krasnov.
 But on November 8 he announced his resignation from these positions, in connection with the withdrawal of the Left Socialist Revolutionaries from government posts.

 In Ukraine and on the Romanian front

-On December 6, 1917, the Council of People's Commissars formed the Southern Front to combat counter-revolution and Vladimir Antonov-Ovseyenko was appointed to be its commander in chief.
-Muravyov was appointed Antonov-Ovseenko's chief of staff.
-Together with the commander of the troops of the Moscow military district, Nikolay Muralov, he formed Moscow Red Guard detachments to send against the troops of Alexey Kaledin One of the inventors of the "echelon war" tactics.
+On December 6, 1917, the Council of People's Commissars formed the Southern Front to combat the counter-revolutionaries and Vladimir Antonov-Ovseyenko was appointed to be its commander in chief.
+Muravyov was appointed as Antonov-Ovseenko's chief of staff.
+Together with the commander of the troops of the Moscow military district, Nikolay Muralov, he formed Moscow Red Guard detachments to send against the troops of Alexey Kaledin.
+Kaledin was one of the inventors of the "echelon war" tactics.
 After the Southern Front entered Kharkiv, where the Congress of Soviets proclaimed Soviet power in Ukraine, Antonov-Ovseenko transferred the command of the troops operating in Ukraine to Muravyov, and he himself led the fight against the Don Cossack troops.

 On January 4, 1918, the Soviet government of Ukraine officially declared war on the Central Council of Ukraine.
 General management of the operation was assigned to Muravyov.
 On January 6, Muravyov’s troops entered Poltava.
 During the occupation of Poltava, Muravyov ordered the execution of 98 cadets and officers.

 Four days after the troops of the Central Council suppressed the January uprising in Kyiv, Muravyov’s troops entered the city, where a regime of Red Terror was established.
-During the storming of the city, a massive shelling was carried out, as a result of which the Grushevsky apartment building was destroyed.
+During the storming of the city, massive shelling was carried out.
+As a result of the artillery barrages the Grushevsky apartment building was destroyed.
 Before the assault itself, on February 4, Muravyov ordered his troops: "to mercilessly destroy all officers, cadets, Haidamakas, monarchists and enemies of the revolution in Kiev".

 Muravyov himself imposed an indemnity of five million rubles on the Kievan "bourgeoisie" for the maintenance of Soviet troops.
-According to the Ukrainian Red Cross, in the first days after the establishment of Muravyov’s power in Kiev, up to five thousand people were killed, of which up to three thousand were officers.
+According to the Ukrainian Red Cross, in the first days after the establishment of Muravyov’s power in Kyiv, up to five thousand people were killed, of which up to three thousand were officers.
 It was one of the largest, if not the largest, massacres of Russian officers in the entire Civil War.